-First, it helps to visualize the difference between a regular page and a custom page.
+It can help to visualize the difference between a regular page and a custom page.
 Check out the examples below:

-Consistent and Memorable Branding
+Creating Consistent and Memorable Branding

 Search engine optimization (SEO) strategies are how most people are going to find your website, if done correctly.
 To position your site high on a search result page, you need to incorporate the appropriate keyword phrases to match the users’ searches—both short- and long-tail.
 Keywords and keyword phrases are implemented throughout the main content as well as the headers.